sanko/Fl.pm/README.md

 combined with any modifiers like Shift, Alt, and Control.

 These values may be imported with the `:keyboard` tag.
-Please see [Fl::Enumerations](https://metacpan.org/pod/Fl::Enumerations#keyboard) for an expansive list.
+Please see [Fl::Enumerations](https://metacpan.org/pod/Fl::Enumerations#keyboard) for an expansive lis &#x3d;head1 Other Classes

-# Other Classes

 Fl contains several other widgets and other classes including: